2002 Australian Grand Prix: Race

 Webber was the first of the top six drivers to make a pit stop on lap 37.
 He had a problematic 34.9-second pit stop; the Minardi's fuel cover did not open automatically and a mechanic used a screwdriver to unsecure it.
 Webber rejoined the track in sixth.
 Montoya and Michael Schumacher made their pit stops on laps 37 and 38.
 In the meantime, Räikkönen set the race's fastest lap of 1:25.841 seconds on lap 37, as he sought to pass Montoya for second after his pit stop.
 He made his stop on lap 38.
 As Räikkönen drove onto the track, he drew alongside Montoya and carried excess speed into Brabham corner.
 He understeered wide onto the grass as he regained control of the rear of his car and fell to third, behind Montoya.

 With the first four positions settled, attention switched to the battle for fifth between Webber and Salo.
 Webber short-shifted to avoid unnecessary car component stress when he noticed Salo closing up.
 He went faster and Minardi team owner Paul Stoddart radioed that he had to defend fifth from Salo, with Webber aware of a potential revenue bonus of $25 million for Minardi finishing ahead of Toyota in the World Constructors' Championship.
-Salo had seen the gap between himself and Webber and had closed it by the 57th lap.
-He attempted to pass Webber; Salo spun through 180 degrees on radiator coolant from Button's car at Whiteford due to aerodynamic turbulence generated by airflow over Webber's car and the latter's block.
+Salo had seen the gap between himself and Webber close by 20 seconds in ten laps and had closed it by the 57th lap.
+He attempted to pass Webber on the outside; Salo spun through 180 degrees on radiator coolant from Button's car at Whiteford due to aerodynamic turbulence generated by airflow over Webber's car and the latter's block.
 He was able to restart his car and continue in sixth.

-Michael Schumacher led the final 39 laps to take the 54th victory of his career.
+Michael Schumacher led the final 39 laps to take the 54th victory of his career en route to his fifth World Drivers' Championship.
 Montoya followed 18.628 seconds later in second.
 He was a further 6.4 seconds ahead of Räikkönen, who finished third for his first podium finish of his career.
 Irvine and Webber finished fourth and fifth after starting from 19th and 18th respectively.
 Salo took the final point in sixth place, the first time a team scored points in its debut race since JJ Lehto was fifth for Sauber at the 1993 South African Grand Prix.
-Yoong came seventh with a "long" brake pedal and a car optimised for wet-weather; marshals mistakenly waved blue flags at Yoong because they did not know which lap he was on.
+Yoong came a career-best seventh; he had a "long" brake pedal and a car optimised for wet-weather, and marshals mistakenly waved blue flags at Yoong because they did not know which lap he was on.
 De la Rosa was the final classified finisher following a lengthy pit stop due to a misfiring engine.
 The attrition rate was high, with 8 of the 22 starters finishing the race.